StackExchange/dnscontrol/documentation/provider/sakuracloud.md

 var DSP_SAKURACLOUD = NewDnsProvider("sakuracloud");

 D("example.com", REG_NONE, DnsProvider(DSP_SAKURACLOUD),
-  DefaultTTL(3600),
   A("test", "192.0.2.1"),
 END);
 ```
 {% endcode %}

-The default TTL of Sakura Cloud is 3600, so it's recommended to set
-`DefaultTTL(3600)`.

 `NAMESERVER` does not need to be set as the name servers for the
 Sakura Cloud provider cannot be changed.